 From delicious recipes to interior design inspiration, I wanted to build a blog that everybody can enjoy, and where I can have an outlet for my creative side.
 I will be posting makeup tutorials, as well as beauty tips and product recommendations, alongside a "learning together" category, where I will be writing posts based on my experiences, books I've read and lessons I've learnt, while also delving into a variety of world issues, including climate change, plastic pollution, human rights, geopolitics and international relations, as some examples.
 This has allowed me to keep my academic flare alive while, I hope, educating and inspiring others to help improve the world, find comfort in shared experiences or learn about a topic they enjoy or didn't know much about before.

 During the COVID-19 pandemic, I knew I needed to stay productive right from the get-go of lockdown.
-Alongside studying Biology, I've started to learn Spanish again.
-This time has given me a chance to read, and I'm glad that I've cemented an old hobby back into my day-to-day life, and with books ranging from Why I'm No Longer Talking To White People About Race to Worth Dying For: The Power and Politics of Flags, I'm assured I will be able to add more content to the blog, enriching your experience.
+While I've been baking, improving my photography and delving into a bit of Spanish, this time has given me a chance to read, and I'm glad that I've cemented an old hobby back into my day-to-day life, and with books ranging from Why I'm No Longer Talking To White People About Race to Worth Dying For: The Power and Politics of Flags, I'm assured I will be able to add more content to the blog, enriching your experience.
 I've started dabbling with the idea of going back to university, and I'm excited to see what the future holds despite these uncertain times.

 Building torivale.com and creating the content has been an incredibly rewarding and exciting time, and if anybody has any ideas on what they would like me to talk about or would like to speak to me about general enquiries, I would be delighted if you would contact me at firstname.lastname@example.org.